 Key characteristics of this designation.
 An individual may be considered an Access Person of multiple advisers affiliated with Nuveen, or of only one.
-If your regular duties give you access to non-public information, or you are an officer of a Nuveen or TIAA-CREF sponsored or branded fund, your trading is typically monitored against the trading activities of all advisers affiliated with Nuveen.
+If your regular duties give you access to non-public information, or you are an officer with which you are involved.
+For other employees, personal trading is typically monitored against the trading activities of all advisers affiliated with Nuveen.
 You will generally not be permitted to execute transactions in a security on any day when an Affiliate-Advised Account or Portfolio managed by the adviser(s) that you are monitored against has a pending buy or sell order for that security.